issacto/pycuga/README.md

-# 📦PYthon CUda Genetic Algorithm - PYCUGA
+# 📦PYCUGA

-PyCuGa provides a simple and easy package for performing island-based genetic algorithm using Python and Cuda.
+PyCuGa (PYthon CUda Genetic Algorithm) provides a simple and easy package for performing island-based genetic algorithm using Python and Cuda.

 ## Variables